anarsultanov/keycloak-multi-tenancy/README.md

 - Invitations for users to join the tenant (API)
 - Review of pending invitations (Required action)
 - Selection of active tenant on login (Required action)
+- On-demand tenant switching for logged-in users, initiated by the client application

 ### IDP Integration